mozilla/ecosystem-platform/docs/reference/functional-testing.md

    As recommended by Playwright, fixtures best promote reusability and facilitate test concurrency

 5. Assure tests are distributed evenly accross workers:
-   The Playwright test runner will split tests at module level on CI.
-In order to facilitate even distribution it is best to split large modules into smaller modules.
-Playwright will emit a warning message if a test module is too large.
-By default a module is considered too large if execution surpases a [15 second threshold](https://playwright.dev/docs/api/class-testconfig#test-config-report-slow-tests).
+   The Playwright test runner will split tests at file level on CI.
+In order to facilitate even distribution it is best to split large files into smaller files.
+Playwright will emit a warning message if a test file is too large.
+By default a file is considered too large if execution surpases a [15 second threshold](https://playwright.dev/docs/api/class-testconfig#test-config-report-slow-tests).
 Example:
    ```
    Slow test file: [stage] › test.spec.ts (3.7m)
    Consider splitting slow test files to speed up parallel execution